 When you’re putting a message together you need to be aware of what kind of form people like to hear a message take.
 Some people like stories, or quotes, or to see the data behind something, or even to be coached through an exercise that helps them experience a message for themselves.
 Where someone falls on that spectrum comes down to two variables: the level of emotion infused in a message, Head versus Heart; and the level of prescriptiveness in a message, Show versus Tell.
-If you think about this as a grid with emotion on the x-axis and prescriptiveness on the y-axis, you get 4 areas that represent the 4 mindsets you need to think about when you’re shaping your message.
+If you think about this as a grid with emotion on the x-axis and prescriptiveness on the y-axis, you get four areas that represent the four message mindsets you need to think about when you’re shaping your message.

 In the top left is the Commander, high Head and high Tell: someone who prefers to use sharp quotes, strong statements, and declare things as they see them.
 If that’s your favorite kind of talk, then you probably have that same mindset as a listener.

 If you look at the other corner, high in Heart and high in Show, you find the Commander’s opposite: the Counselor.
 People with this mindset like to show or be shown what a message looks like, but in an empathetic way that helps them understand it for themselves.
 Counselors tend to use thought exercises, metaphors, and examples to help their audience see what this might look like for them.

 In the upper right, high in Tell (like the Commander) but also high in Heart (like the Counselor), is the Showman.
 People with this mindset love hearing and telling stories.
 A Showman loves to engage people’s emotions, but do it in a very prescriptive way.

 The opposite of the Showman is all Head and Show: the Sage.
 These people like to present external data, but they also want to show you what all the options are.